Standards of the Schwarz Vulpes Companion Dog

 Breed Standards

-Developed solely for companionship, he is not a working or herding dog and does not possess high prey drive or the extreme willingness to work or do work.
-He does possess a strong desire to be close to his master.
-Therefore, he cannot and does not wander or roam.
+Developed solely for companionship and entertainment, he is not a working or herding dog and does not possess the extreme willingness to work or do work.
+He is self centered.
+He does possess a strong desire to be close to his master. therefore, he cannot and does not wander or roam.
+He is more on the independent side of the genome and may not do as you ask without food rewards.
+This breed WILL tend to get over weight.

 As a puppy, this breed tends to be more 'mature' than most puppies.
-Very loving with a tendency to get as close to his owner’s body as possible a lover of the human lap.
+Very loving with a tendency to get as close to his owner’s body as possible, a lover of the human lap.
+They grow up very fast.
+They mature at 1 year old.
+Neuter at 5 or 6 months.
+Find Cat Veterinarian or small animal veterinarians that specialize in toys.

 The Schwarz Vulpes Dog has a high yip tone.
-Barking is very infrequent and they do NOT have a tendency to whine. .
-Some may yip at the moon.
+Barking is very infrequent and they do NOT have a tendency to whine but can be taught by owners that pet them as they cry. .
+Some may yip at other dogs that are howling.
+Your neighbors will not like their high pitched yip.
+Train them young NOT to yip.
+They will howl at the moon in their own yippy way.

 Serious Faults: Elaborate barking for no reason is a serious fault.

-The skull of a Schwarz Vulpes Dog is broad and slopes slightly from between the yellow eyes down to the deep black nose, closely resembling the Red Fox.
-The head is of distinctive importance, as it is this head that holds the Foxy look and yellow-eyed stare.
+The skull of a Schwarz Vulpes Dog is small and slopes slightly from between the yellow eyes down to the deep black nose, closely resembling the Red Fox.
+The head is of distinctive importance, as it is this head that holds the Foxy look and slanted yellow-eyed stare.

-The skull is measured from the point of the stop to the far most point of the occiput.
-From the occiput to the stop should be 4-6 inches.
+The skull is measured from the point of the stop (in between the eyes) to the far most point of the occiput.
 It is slightly flat and rounded, never domed, gradually narrowing and flattening as it approaches the eyes.
-The stop is nonexistent and should slope gently from the eyes down to the muzzle.
+The stop is nonexistent or just a touch of an angle and should slope gently from the eyes down to the muzzle out of the face.

-Muzzle: His muzzle should be Short and small in comparison to the skull, the lips should be close fitting and deep black in color with small pointed white teeth.
-From the stop between the eyes to the front teeth should be 4.5 to 6 inches.
+Muzzle: His muzzle should be Long and small in comparison to the skull, the lips should be close fitting and deep black in color with small pointed white teeth.

 Ears: His ears are triangular in shape and slightly rounded at the tips.
 They are set wide apart and set on the outside back edges of the skull.
 The ears are wedge-shaped, erect and large in comparison to the head as well as tipped with deep black hairs to form an outline around the ear.
 When alerted his ears turn forward.
 When shamed his ears will turn sideways and lay back along the sides of the skull.